wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

+= 3.0.0 - Released on 29 April 2022 =
+* New:  Some substantial UI  changes across different areas of the plugin.
+* New: Minor Bug Fixes
+* New: Compatible with latest WP and WC

 = 2.0.4 - Released on 3 February 2022 =
 * New: Change author from MakeWebBetter to WP Swings
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=bookings-org-page&utm_campaign=official).